anujkhare/music/reports/2-guitar-data-way-forward.md

     strings / frets to play them on.
 There are multiple configurations possible always.

-3. Create a usable demo for guitar music transcription for others to use
+3. Create a usable online demo for guitar music transcription for others to use

-4. User research: there are two major user profiles - beginners (like
+4. User research: there are two major user profiles - beginners (like myself who would prefer ease-of-use) and advanced musicians (who would prefer control and the ability to edit or correct and possibly export the transcription)

 5. More competitive analysis against existing tools for my "real-world" test set.
 I had done this once earlier and most tools weren't very accurate.
 I have since found a couple more tools that I'd like to benchmark against.

-    Document the findings.

 The answers to these will determine how I proceed with this project.